Patient Spokesperson and Your Personal Health Information (PHI)

 Only a Personal Representative who has been granted legal authority to act on behalf of an incompetent adult patient or a minor patient can make health care decisions regarding the patient’s health care and can also assist in exercising the patient’s rights related to protected health information.

-A Personal Representative is defined under state law and has authority to act as the patient.
+A Personal Representative is defined under state law and has the authority to act as the patient.
 Personal Representatives can sign forms on behalf of the patient and authorize treatment.
 A Patient Spokesperson is often a family member or friend who is providing support to the patient or assisting in their care but cannot act on behalf of the patient.
-The Patient Spokesperson often will be present during discussions of treatment plans and may use that information to assist the patient with their care at home or with providing emotional support.
+The Patient Spokesperson will often be present during discussions of treatment plans and may use that information to assist the patient with their care at home or with providing emotional support.

 Refer to: http://hipaa.yale.edu/sites/default/files/files/5038-PR.pdf for a list of definitions and authority granted to each of the various Personal Representatives regulated by HIPAA and Connecticut State law.